lybird300/lybird300.github.io/_posts/2015-11-13-fine-tune-java-programs.md

 Using the default setting makes most sense when the JVM uses the system and its processors exclusively.
 However, if more than one JVM (or other CPU-hungry systems) are all running on the same machine, we should use -XX:ParallelGCThreads in order to reduce the number of GC threads to an adequate value.
 For example, if four server JVMs are running on a machine with 16 processor cores, then -XX:ParallelGCThreads=4 is a sensible choice so that GCs of different JVMs don’t interfere with each other.

+I also got the following error messages  for some job failure:
+<pre><code>
+Java HotSpot(TM) 64-Bit Server VM warning: Insufficient space for shared memory file:
+   /tmp/hsperfdata_linly/22248
+Try using the -Djava.io.tmpdir= option to select an alternate temp location.
+</code></pre>
+The file /tmp/hsperfdata_linly/22248 was created by JVM by default to export its statistics.
+It keeps creating /tmp/hsperfdata_username directories.
+There are cases that the JVM statistics caused garbage collection pauses because the JVM modifies its statistics during garbage collection and safepoints by memory mapping to  /tmp/hsperfdata_username, which could be blocked for hundreds of milliseconds until disk I/O completes.
+Based on this <a href="http://stackoverflow.com/questions/76327/how-can-i-prevent-java-from-creating-hsperfdata-files">post</a>, we can use "-XX:+PerfDisableSharedMem=false" to prevent JVM from creating the statistics and thus suppresses the creation of the hsperfdata_userid directories.
+This option is recommended by Sun for causing less performance issues than turning off "-XX:-UsePerfData" option.

 <h2>References</h2>
 <ul>
 <li><a href="http://www.cs.mun.ca/java-api-1.5/guide/management/jconsole.html">Using Jconsole</a></li>